 - a.
-Physical health condition(s) present, which requires intensive medical monitoring, and severely impacts the child's mental health (e.g., worsened symptoms, heightened distress). - b.
-Cognitive impairment, intellectual disability, developmental delay, neurological condition, or learning and communication disorder present and severely impacts the child's mental health. - c.
-Frequent substance use threatens health and wellbeing or represents a barrier to mental health-related recovery. - Non prescribed use of prescription medications significantly impacts the child's mental health or presents a barrier to mental health-related recovery. - Occasional use of high or extreme risk substances. (e.g., substances with a high risk of adverse outcomes such as injury, loss of life, criminal charges and/or use of injection drugs which have a high risk of infection of bloodborne diseases).
+Physical health condition(s) present, which requires intensive medical monitoring and severely impacts the adolescent's mental health (e.g., worsened symptoms, heightened distress). - b.
+Cognitive impairment, intellectual disability, developmental delay, neurological condition, or learning and communication disorder present and severely impacts the adolescent's mental health. - c.
+Frequent substance use threatens health and wellbeing or represents a barrier to mental health-related recovery. - d.
+Non prescribed use of prescription medications significantly impacts the adolescent's mental health or presents a barrier to mental health-related recovery. - e.
+Occasional use of high or extreme risk substances. (e.g., substances with a high risk of adverse outcomes such as injury, loss of life, criminal charges and/or use of injection drugs which have a high risk of infection of blood-borne diseases).